-PROF. G. RANGA: Therefore they have come; therefore they are coming.
+Prof. G. RANGA: Therefore they have come; therefore they are coming.
 I have got some facts and figures here.
 Here is an article written by somebody here, in the 'India Quarterly', in which we get the figures of American investment in various countries.
 India got 63 million dollars only, in 1952, whereas so many other countries got more.
 If you take even the Philippines, it was 178 millions.

-SHRI BHUPESH GUPTA: Philip P-nes^jjMwLv America's pocket.
+SHRI BHUPESH GUPTA: Philippines in how America's pocket.

-PROF. G. RANGA: Yes, yes. we arc also in somebody's pocket.
-As you said, you would be putting an end tf: their business, if you were to havr your own way.
+Prof. G. RANGA: Yes, yes, we are also in somebody's pocket.
+As you said, you would be putting an end to their business, if you were to have your own way.
 Then, Indonesia was able to get 74 millions and now, Canada was having 4,593 millions Canada is not in anybody's pocket.
-1 can go on giving these figures.
-That is why I say, investment capital L< not coming into our country, and 7 want it to come.
+It can go on giving these figures.
+That is why I say, investment capital is not coming into our country, and I want it to come.

-Then, I go to the next point.
-Some; of our friends said that managing agency has not contributed anything at all.
+Then I go to the next point.
+Some of our friends said that managing agency has not contributed anything at all.
 I am not prepared to subscribe to that extreme statement of condemnation.
-Another friend said that they came into prominence, since 1930 inasmuch as in 1930 some protection was given.
-That is true of the sugar industry.
-Because of the sugar excise duty here, because of that protection, it became possible for the Indian Government to take interest in the sugar industry.
-That is also true.
+Another friend said that they came into prominence, since inasmuch as in 1930 some protection was given.
+That true of the sugar industry.
+Because of the sugar excise duty here, because of that protection, it became possible for the Indian Government to take interest in the sugar industry. is also true.
 But is it not also true

-[Prof. Ranga.] that in Andhra for instance, and in Tamil Nad and various other Stateseven in Bengal, I suppose-I say that subject to correction-particularly' in Tamil Nad and Andhra, that the sugar industry did not come into so much existence in spite of the tariff concessions?
-No, it has not come into existence.
-Even to-day
+[Prof G Ranga] that in Andhra for instance, and in Tamil Nad and various other Stateseven in Bengal, I suppose-I say that subject to correction-particularly in Tamil Nad and Andhra, that the sugar industry did not come into so much existence in spite of the tariff concessions?
+No, it has not come into existence Even to-day

-SHRI B. C. GHOSE: Probably that is not a suitable territory.
+SHRI B C GHOSE Probably that Is not a suitable territory

-PROF. G. RANGA: Suitable?
-Wo produce sugarcane.
-Our sugar content is supposed to be the highest, even more than that of U.P. or Bihar.
+Prof G RANGA Suitable? produce sugarcane Our sugar content is supposed to be the highest. even more than that of UP or Bihar

-SHRI B. C. GHOSE: Suitable not merely from the agricultural point of view, from the point of view of management, finance, everything.
+Shri B C GHOSE Suitable merely from the agricultural point of view, from the point of view of ranagement, finance, everything

-PROF. G. RANGA: That Is just my answer; nothing else.
-And then, there is also this.
-We started a paper industry, we started a paper factory.
-We forced the then Government to lend money to it.
-Then what happened?
-It changed hands a number of times.
-In the end, the Government had to take it over, and now, a sum of 30 or 40 lakhs of rupees was all gone into the Godavari.
-To-day, our Government is saddled with it.
-It is yet, to be a paying concern.
+PROF G RANGA.
+That is just my onswer, nothing else And then there is also this We started a paper industry, we started a paper factory We forced the then Government to lend money to it Then what happened?
+It changed hands a number of times In the end, the Government had to take it over, and now, a sum of 30 or 40 lakhs of rupees was all gone into the Godavarı To day, our Government is saddled with it.
+It is yet to be a paying concern.

-SHRI RAJENDRA PRATAP SINHA (Bihar): Who has run it.
+SHRI RAJENDRA PRATAP SINHA (Bihar): Who has run it